Add Root Certificate to Java Keystore

 1. SSL Certificates

-It certainly happened to you that you want to use your Java-based application to connect to some https resource which doesn't have a valid or trusted certificate.
-While https and SSL certificates are used to make sure that the site you connect to is trusted, sometimes you may want to override that settings and proclaim that the site with the given (self signed, invalid, …) certificate is secure.
+It has certainly happened that you wanted to use your Java-based application to connect to an https resource that doesn't have a valid or trusted certificate.
+While https and SSL certificates are used to make sure that the site you connect to is trusted, sometimes you may want to override those settings and proclaim that the site with the given (self-signed, invalid, …) certificate is secure.

-This can be done quite easy by adding that certificate to the Java certificate trust store.
+This can be done quite easily by adding that certificate to the Java certificate truststore.

-All you need is a keytool command that comes with the Java Development Kit and the certificate.
+All you need is the keytool command that comes with the Java Development Kit, and the certificate.

-The easiest way to get the actual certificate is to open the https url in your browser and export certificate from there into the cert1.cer
+The easiest way to get the actual certificate is to open the https URL in your browser and export the certificate from there into the cert1.cer file.

 keytool -import -trustcacerts -keystore keystore1.p12 -alias cert1_alias -file exported_cert.cer

 And that's basically it.
-The keytool will ask you for the keystore password and confirmation if you are sure what you are doing.
+The keytool will ask you for the keystore password and confirmation that you are sure what you are doing.

-From then on your Java program that uses given truststore will trust all certificates that you imported.
+From then on, your Java program that uses the given truststore will trust all the certificates that you imported.

 keytool -import -trustcacerts -keystore $JAVA_HOME/jre/lib/security/cacerts -storepass changeit -alias cert1_alias -file exported_cert.cer

 But be careful.
-This will make the certificate trusted to all application using given Java runtime environment, and this may not be what you want to do.
+This will make the certificate trusted by all applications using the given Java runtime environment, and this may not be what you want.